Autoit Launcher (autoit.jar)

 This file will be parsed by the launcher and all the information will be passed/stored automatically in the XStudio database.

 The log.txt MUST respect a specific format: Each line MUST include the strings [Success], [Failure] or [Log] or the line will not be treated.
-Based on this information, the testcase will be flagged as passed or failed.
+Based on this information, the testcase will be marked as passed or failed.

 Tutorial: Creating and executing Autoit tests